lquatrin/i3d21/assignment_1.md

     optimizer.step()
 ```

-I also added a validation loop to compute the accuracy for each epoch using the validation data.

-I generate the results using a intermediate layer using 128 nodes, trained with batches of 32 images, and using a learning rate of 0.01.
+I generate the results using a intermediate layer with 128 nodes, trained with batches of 32 images, and using a learning rate of 0.01.
 In the graphs below, we can see that the accuracy using the validation data increasing according to each interation, and the loss function decreases.
 Then, an accuracy of 97.07% was achieved when using the data from test set.
 Below are the graphs with the values of precision and loss function throughout the training.
 The loss validation was not evaluated in this report.

 <p align="center">
   <img src="data/imgs/a1/accuracy.png" width="80%">